Judy Kowalsky

 7. have difficulty with intimate relationships.8. overreact to changes over where they have no control.9. seek approval and affirmation.
 10. feel they are different from other people.11. are either extremely responsible or are extremely irresponsible.
 12. are extremely loyal even when the loyalty is undeserved.13 are impulsive.

 I grew up thinking I was the only one to experience these characteristics, but I was wrong.
 There are many of us who go through life living in denial, feeling different, while not completely understanding why.
 We are not alone, and the traits we have are pretty much universal.According to the 2021 National Survey on Drug Use and Health (NSDUH), there are 29.5 million people ages 12 and older that have an alcohol abuse disorder.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) reports approximately (7.5 million) of U.S. children ages 17 and younger live with a parent who has an an alcohol disorder.
-The National Council on Alcoholism and Drug Dependency (NCADD) reports, that in the United States alone, there are approximately one in eight people that are Adult Children of Alcoholics.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) reports approximately (7.6 million) of U.S. children ages 17 and younger live with a parent who has an an alcohol disorder.
+The National Council on Alcoholism and Drug Dependency (NCADD) reports, that in the United States alone, there are approximately one in ten people that are Children of Alcoholics.